-In this article, we’ll show you how to check your thermocouple temperature with a multimeter.
+In this article, we’ll show you how to read a thermocouple table for temperature with a multimeter.
 For that, we’ll use two examples, one with a type K thermocouple table and the other on a type T thermocouple chart.

 Before you start